meatnordrink/notebook/ads/ads.md

 **Do an analysis of purchasers by country; correlate that to ad spend by country.
 Adjust as appropriate based on which countries are most profitable.**

 # FB
+(To below - took of min spend from men campaign, May 18.)
 *Launched India campaign on May 15th.
 If it doesn't do well, try creating from scratch; repurposed the old one that had done well.*

 ## To do:

 **When possible, make a lookalike audience based on purchasers.**
 **When possible, make a campaign that optimizes for purchases (once we have min 50/month...but prob 50/week.)**
+**Move rest of April creative into FB campaign; take out non-performing.**

 * **To-do**
     * New creative May 4, 11.
 Spend has been increasing; check around the 16th or so, and whatever's not spending/high, turn off and throw in others from April round.